-Our paper contributes to the sizable literature on minimum wages and employment, as reviewed in Card and Krueger (2015) and Neumark and Wascher (2008).
+Our paper contributes to the sizable literature on minimum wages and employment, as reviewed in Card and Krueger (2015), Neumark and Wascher (2008), and Brown (1999).
 Most of this literature studies employment effects of global minimum wage hikes, while our focus is on the effects of age-specific minimum wages, where evidence is limited.
-Neumark and Wascher (2004) show that countries with high minimum wages also tend to have high youth unemployment, but, consistent with our results, this correlation is weaker when countries have a lower minimum wage for young workers.
-One new study, Kabátek (2015), analyzes an age discontinuity, in this case several small age discontinuities in Dutch minimum wages.
-The observed changes in wages and employment around workers' birthdays are therefore much smaller and more diffuse than in our context.
+Neumark and Wascher (2004) show that countries having high minimum wages also tend to have high youth unemployment, but, consistent with our results, this correlation is weaker when countries have a lower minimum wage for young workers.
+A few more recent studies employ differencein-differences (DD) designs around age-specific changes in the minimum wage within various countries.
+Consistent with our results, Yannelis (2014) and Pereira (2003) use administrative data (from Greece and Portugal, respectively), and estimate employment elasticities in the -0.2 to -0.4 range for younger workers.
+Consistent with the notion that the employment effect should be larger for a youth minimum wage than for a global minimum wage, these estimates are larger than most estimates in the global minimum wage literature.
+Their estimates are not as large as ours, which might reflect less binding minimum wages or that short-run frictions can attenuate the effects in DD research designs.

+One new study, Kabátek (2015), analyzes an age discontinuity, in this case several small age discontinuities in Dutch minimum wages.5 The observed changes in wages and employment around workers' birthdays are therefore much smaller and more diffuse than in our context.
 The implied employment elasticity is slightly smaller than ours.
 Combining one large discontinuity with thorough theoretical reasoning and rich data allows us to interpret our effects in more detail and to perform credible counterfactual policy exercises.